 The Cloud is familiar to most people thanks to the way we store photos and save emails.
 However, the impact of the Cloud in such a short space of time, even for personal users, is remarkable.
 Google now gives away cloud storage space worth around $15,000 per person at 1995 prices to its users (of which there are approximately 1 billion).
 In other words, what would have cost a combined $15 trillion just 24 years ago is now being offered for free (Goldin and Kutarna.
 Age of Discovery.
 1990.
 Print.).

-The common response to the question of moving a companies' data to the Cloud, as was true of the audiences in the panel sessions judging by straw polls, questionnaires, and questions raised is to address the issues of both cost and security.
+The common response to the question of moving a companies' data to the Cloud is typically around perceived issues of both cost and security.
 Both of these topics are fundamental but are limited in scope when considering the wide-ranging potential of enterprise cloud technology from the perspective of data governance, compliance, and ediscovery.